sensu/sensu-docs-legacy/source/docs/0.20/enterprise-api.md

 host
 : description
-  : The API hostname or IP address (recommended) used when querying it.
+  : The hostname or IP address that is used when querying the API.
 This attribute does not configure the address that the API binds to (that's `bind`).
+This attribute is used by Sensu tooling to know how to query the Sensu API.
 : required
   : false
 : type